sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ## 4.5 Polynomial Regression

-[Polynomial Regression](https://www.analyticsvidhya.com/blog/2021/07/all-you-need-to-know-about-polynomial-regression/) is a form of Linear regression where only due to the non-linear relationship between dependent and independent variables we add some polynomial terms to linear regression to convert it into Polynomial regression.
+[Polynomial Regression](https://www.analyticsvidhya.com/blog/2021/07/all-you-need-to-know-about-polynomial-regression/) is a form of linear regression where only because of the non-linear relationship between the dependent and independent variables we add some polynomial terms to the linear regression to turn it into a polynomial regression.

-Suppose we have X as Independent data and Y as dependent data.
-Before feeding data to a mode in preprocessing stage we convert the input variables into polynomial terms using some degree.
-A simple linear regression can be extended by constructing polynomial features from the coefficients.
+We have X as data that is independent of Y, and Y as data that is dependent on X. Before feeding data to a mode in preprocessing stage, we convert the input variables into polynomial terms using some degree.
+Simple linear regression can be extended by constructing polynomial features from the coefficients.

 Here are the results of the Polynomial Regression model:

 ![polynomial_regression.jpg](/images/house/house11.jpg)

 ## 4.6 Stochastic Gradient Descent
- The general idea of Gradient Descent is to change the parameters iteratively in order to minimize a cost function.
-Gradient Descent measures the local gradient of the error function with regards to the parameters vector, and it goes in the direction of descending gradient.
-Once the gradient is zero, we have reached a minimum.
-A good explanation with analogies from real wold can be found at [All you need to know about Gradient Descent
+ Gradient descent is a technique for adjusting the parameters of a model or algorithm in order to reduce the cost function.
+Gradient descent searches for the smallest error in a function by increasing the value of the parameters in the direction of the steepest descent.
+When the gradient reaches zero, it reaches the minimum value.
+There is a good explanation for this phenomena with analogies from the real world: [All you need to know about Gradient Descent
 ](https://medium.com/analytics-vidhya/all-you-need-to-know-about-gradient-descent-f0178c19131d).

 Here are the results of the Stochastic Gradient Descent model: